DaanV2/minecraft-bedrock-project-cache-standard/README.md

-# Minecraft Bedrock Project Standard
+# Minecraft Bedrock Project Cache Standard

 The goal of this standard is to unify multiple program, analyzers, generators or intellisense for example.
 This is accomplished through a universal data caching